-- When: mostly in the 2nd and 3rd trimesters of pregnancy - Frequency: up to 40% of pregnant women - Likely causes: - Pregnancy-related hormonal changes that slow digestion - Iron supplements - Expansion of the uterus, which puts pressure on the intestine

-- Gradually increase your intake of fibre-rich foods: - Whole grain foods - Fruit and vegetables (fresh, dried, frozen, or canned) - Legumes, nuts, and seeds - Increase your daily water intake (see page 97) - Get regular physical activity (see page 60) - Go the bathroom as soon as you feel the need - If you have hemorrhoids that cause pain when you have a bowel movement, see Hemorrhoids, page 145.

-- Talk to a pharmacist or other health professional, who may suggest you take fibre or psyllium supplements.
-If you do, make sure to drink plenty of fluids to avoid making the constipation worse - Talk to your healthcare professional if constipation persists or gets worse
+Description Some suggestions When: mostly in the 2nd and 3rd trimesters of pregnancy Frequency: up to 40% of pregnant women Likely causes: Pregnancy-related hormonal changes that slow digestion Iron supplements Gradually increase your intake of fibre-rich foods: Whole grain foods Fruit and vegetables (fresh, dried, frozen, or canned) Legumes, nuts, and seeds Increase your daily water intake (see page 97) Get regular physical activity (see page 60) Go the bathroom as soon as you feel the need If you have hemorrhoids that cause pain when you have a bowel movement, see Hemorrhoids, page 145.
+Expansion of the uterus, which puts Not feeling better? pressure on the intestine Talk to a pharmacist or other health professional, who may suggest you take fibre or psyllium supplements.
+If you do, make sure to drink plenty of fluids to avoid making the constipation worse Talk to your healthcare professional if constipation persists or gets worse